What is workforce modelling & why is it important?

 As modelling is usually a collaborative exercise, you can control who has ‘read and write’ access to your models, along with log analysis to view each change.
 Modelling can be performed in a centralised or distributed manner, reflective of your current org structure.
 You can quickly view and export all new additions, changes and deletions made in your model based on positions, persons, departments and business units.

-Tip: Even though organisational redesigns are generally managed as a large project, you never want to design or implement a company-wide shift overnight.
-Your job is to minimise the chaos.
-Set multiple stages for implementing the redesign.
+Tip: Set multiple phases for implementing your org design.
 This enables you to take some time to reflect and adjust your plans as you go, mitigating the effect of anything that isn’t quite the right fit (don’t worry – no redesign is ever perfect!).

 How workforce modelling software will improve your business